 The policy and procedures are intended to support staff that face, or could face, child protection issues.
-Social Workers, TSH staff and volunteers who come into contact with children and their families need to appreciate the important role they can play in remaining vigilant and providing robust support for child protection.
+Social Workers, State Hospital staff, and volunteers who encounter children and their families need to appreciate the important role they can play in remaining vigilant and providing robust support for child protection.
 This policy provides the framework for that understanding.
-The procedures provide specific guidance for staff groups involved in the child protection and contact work within TSH.
+The procedures provide specific guidance for staff groups involved in the child protection and contact work within the State Hospital.